What kind of software is G-Cleaner?

-G-Cleaner is promoted as an app that supposedly speeds up and optimizes Windows computers.
+G-Cleaner (also known as GCleaner) is promoted as an app that supposedly speeds up and optimizes Windows computers.
 It is promoted as a legitimate application (and its appearance may suggest this) and has a website from which it can be downloaded.
 In fact, its installation setup also contains a malicious program.
 G-Cleaner is installed together with AZORult, a trojan-type malicious program.

 Developers present G-Cleaner as software that cleans temporary files, broken shortcuts, browsing history, temporary internet files and other 'junk' (unnecessary files).
 Cleaning up these files supposedly makes Windows systems work faster, however, this is a fake cleaner that is promoted to trick people into installing AZORult.